demergent-labs/kybra/README.md

 You can import and use any of these primitive types (`bool`, `int`, and `str` are built-in thus need no import): `int`, `int64`, `int32`, `int16`, `int8`, `nat`, `nat64`, `nat32`, `nat16`, `nat8`, `float64`, `float32`, `text`, `str`, `bool`.

-You can create and import local modules defined in your canister's root directory (the directory of your entry point Python file).
+You can create and import local modules defined in your canister's root directory (the directory of your entry Python file).
 If you create subdirectories, they must have a `__init__.py` file.

 There is no support for `stdlib`.
 There is no support for installing external modules (`pip install` just won't work).